FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 **Take a video of your PiClock.**

 ## Part G.
-## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+## Sketch and brainstorm further interactions and features you would like for your "clock" for Part 2.

+Hint: It does not literally need to be a clock.